Unlock a world of possibilities! Login now and discover the exclusive benefits awaiting you.

 The Qlik Data Gateway - Direct Access installer is downloaded from the Qlik Cloud Administration activity center and registers the gateway to your tenant during installation.

-The gateway service runs under a Windows service account (or as a systemd service on Linux).
+The gateway service runs under a Windows service account.
 Ensure this account has Read access to the System DSN registry keys and is granted Log on as a service rights on Windows.

 Once the gateway is registered and the ODBC DSN is configured on the gateway host, create the ODBC data connection in Qlik Cloud.